 In the past year, we have been tracking the managed security service provider (MSSP) market closely.
 This is partially out of our own self-interest, feeding Anitian’s growing MSSP business.
 When you look at analyst reports out there, the MSSP business appears healthy.
 We have found that much of that research is dated.
 In the past year, the MSSP market has exploded.
 Many of the large national VARs, like Optiv and CDW are racing to be an MSSP.
 Carriers, like Verizon and AT&T are all pushing MSSP capabilities.
 AWS recently launched a high-end managed service which includes integrated managed security.

 There are many forces driving the rise of the MSSP, but we believe the lack of talent to be the most significant driver.
 The inability of companies to attract and retain cybersecurity talent is necessitating outsourcing.
-Retention is the more serious problem.
+Retention is a more serious problem.
 Anitian recently participated in a workshop with the US Army Training and Doctrine Command.
-The workshop was field testing ideas and strategies on retaining talent.
+The workshop was field-testing ideas and strategies on retaining talent.
 The Army, like many corporations, is struggling to retain talent.

 This talent shortage is motivating companies to engage MSSPs where talent can be shared across multiple customers.
 This drives down cost, but more importantly, MSSPs are better positioned to retain top talent.
 Quality MSSPs foster a culture where ingenuity and intelligence are rewarded.

 In contrast, companies (and government) struggle to retain cybersecurity talent primarily because they stifle ingenuity and intelligence.
 The perpetual reorganizations and turf battles that persist inside corporations wear down the motivation of talented cybersecurity professionals.
 Smart people want to work where their intelligence is respected.